sean1292/cse185-spring18-week1/CSE185_Week1_PartII.md

 Please follow these specific Week 1 directions **in addition to** the general format guideline for all lab reports.

-Lab reports are due on **TODO**!
-Let us know if you have questions, and there will be open office hours TODO if you want to discuss things in person.

 **Acknowledgements**: Adapted from a lab originally written by Dr. Katie Petrie